-Since 2009, the camp has been under a barbaric siege where delivery of food, fuel and medicine has been hampered and visits by family members, human rights organizations, residents' lawyers, and independent journalists have been disallowed.
-For nearly two years the Camp residents were constantly subject to psychological torture by agents of the Iranian regime using some 300 powerful loud speakers threatening the residents to death and using abusive word all through day and night.
+From 2009, the camp came under a barbaric siege where delivery of food, fuel and medicine was hampered and visits by family members, human rights organizations, residents' lawyers, and independent journalists were disallowed.
+For nearly two years the Camp residents were constantly subject to psychological torture by agents of the Iranian regime using some 320 powerful loud speakers threatening the residents with death and using abusive words all through day and night.

 Transfer to Camp Liberty

-Following an agreement between Ambassador Martin Kobler of UNAMI and the Government of Iraq, and at the behest of the Iranian regime, Ashraf residents were subject to a forced eviction and involuntary relocation to Camp Liberty, a former U.S.-base in Baghdad.
-Martin Kobler, the Special Representative of the UN Secretary General in Iraq, misled the residents and the international community by repeated assurances about the residents welfare and protection at the new site which has until now proved to be blatantly false.
-In 2012, some 3,200 residents moved to Camp Liberty, but Iraq has denied them freedom of movement, basic humanitarian needs, and the right to transfer or sell most of their property.
+Following an agreement between then-UNAMI chief Martin Kobler and the Government of Iraq, and at the behest of the Iranian regime, Ashraf residents were subject to a forced eviction and involuntary relocation to Camp Liberty, a former U.S.-base in Baghdad.
+Martin Kobler, the then-Special Representative of the UN Secretary General in Iraq, misled the residents and the international community with repeated assurances about the residents’ welfare and protection at the new site which later proved to be blatantly false.
+In 2012, some 3,200 residents moved to Camp Liberty, but Iraq denied them freedom of movement, basic humanitarian needs, and the right to transfer or sell most of their property.

-Currently there are 100 residents in Camp Ashraf to look after the property.
-According to an agreement with the UN, also endorsed by the US, the residents would remain there until all properties are settled.
+In 2013 some 100 residents remained in Camp Ashraf to look after the property.
+According to an agreement with the UN, also endorsed by the US, the residents were supposed to remain there until the issue of all the properties was settled.

 Conditions at Camp Liberty

-Residents have no freedom of movement, and Iraq has banned them from having access to their relatives, human rights activists, parliamentarians, reporters and any foreign visitor in Liberty or Ashraf.
+Residents had no freedom of movement, and Iraq banned them from having access to their relatives, human rights activists, parliamentarians, reporters and any foreign visitor in Camp Liberty.

-Heavy medical restrictions are imposed on the camp residents.
-The medical siege imposed on Camp Ashraf and Camp Liberty since 2009 led to the death of two residents by the start of 2013.
-The ground is gravel, and there are no pavements.
-The GoI does not permit contractors into the camp to build stable ramp entries for the disabled.
+Heavy medical restrictions were imposed on the camp residents.
+The medical siege imposed on Camp Ashraf and Camp Liberty since 2009 led to the death of 27 residents.
+When the PMOI moved to Camp Liberty, the ground was gravel, and there were no pavements.
+The GoI did not permit contractors into the camp to build stable ramp entries for the disabled.

-Residents are not allowed to use machinery and the GoI prevents them from transferring their forklifts from Ashraf to move items and do construction work in Camp Liberty.
-The residents are therefore forced to carry heavy loads by hand leading to numerous injuries.
+Residents were not allowed to use machinery and the GoI prevented them from transferring their forklifts from Camp Ashraf to move items and do construction work in Camp Liberty.
+The residents were therefore forced to carry heavy loads by hand leading to numerous injuries.

-The camp lacks any plant life and vegetation and the adjacent green area was annexed off by the GoI.
+The camp lacked any plant life and vegetation and the adjacent green area was annexed off by the GoI.
 The residents, however, tried to grow their own plants.

-Iraq refuses to connect the camp to the national electricity grid, and the few power generators that are in the camp are dilapidated.
-By December 2012, Liberty residents had paid $3.5 million for fuel for generators at the camp to provide electricity and $2.5 million for a water supply project.
+Iraq refused to connect the camp to the national electricity grid, and the few power generators that were in the camp were dilapidated.
+By December 2012, Camp Liberty residents had paid $3.5 million for fuel for generators at the camp to provide electricity and $2.5 million for a water supply project.

 UN Working Group on Arbitrary Detention